AdobeDocs/advertising.en/help/search-social-commerce/tools/objective-upload-to-networks.md

 Search, Social, & Commerce can upload the objectives for an advertiser account's portfolios to [!DNL Google Ads] and [!DNL Microsoft Advertising] so you can use them for hybrid optimization.
 Your uploaded objectives are available as conversion actions for account-level and campaign-level custom conversion goals.

 Enabling this option automatically triggers an upload for objectives in portfolios that contain campaigns with smart bidding strategies.
 Search, Social, & Commerce creates a conversion on the ad network for each applicable objective.
 The conversion represents all weighted conversion metrics in the objective at the EF ID (click ID) level.
+For [!DNL Google Ads] clicks, the EF ID is the [!DNL Google Ads] `gclid`; for [!DNL Microsoft Advertising] clicks, the EF ID is the [!DNL Microsoft Advertising] `msclkid`.
+Because of this click ID, conversion data can be mapped to the specific keyword and click time.

-Each conversion has one of the following names:
+Each uplpaded conversion has one of the following names:

 * `O_ACS_OBJ_<network_ID>_<objective_ID>_<network_account_ID>`